SeattleTestbed/docs/Programming/ContinuousIntegration.md

   1. Authorize application to access your GitHub account
   1. Go to your profile page
   1. Flick on the repo switch for the repo you want to build and test
-1. Download [.travis.yml](https://raw.githubusercontent.com/awwad/repy_v2/add_travis_and_appveyor/.travis.yml) config file to branch of repo you want to build and test. _(XXX: This part has to be updated once the file has moved to [SeattleTestbed/common](https://github.com/SeattleTestbed/common )_
+1. Download [`.travis.yml`](https://raw.githubusercontent.com/SeattleTestbed/continuous-integration/master/.travis.yml) config file to branch of repo you want to build and test.
-1. Add, commit and push .travis.yml file to GitHub.
-Travis-CI will automatically detect the change in your GitHub repo and start building and testing on the systems configured in .travis.yml. _(Note: if .travis.yml was already in your GitHub repo, i.e. there was nothing to commit, you have to perform, commit and push any other change to trigger the building and testing process)_
+1. Add, commit and push `.travis.yml` file to GitHub.
+Travis-CI will automatically detect the change in your GitHub repo and start building and testing on the systems configured in `.travis.yml`. _(Note: if `.travis.yml` was already in your GitHub repo, i.e. there was nothing to commit, you have to perform, commit and push any other change to trigger the building and testing process)_
-1. Go to travis-ci.org/\<GitHub user\>/\<repo\>/ to see build and test results
+1. Go to `travis-ci.org/<GitHub-user>/<repo>/` to see build and test results
 1.  (optional) Add [Travis-CI Build Status Badges](https://docs.travis-ci.com/user/status-images/) to your readme file on GitHub

 <a name="appveyor" />
 ### AppVeyor:
 1. Go to [AppVeyor Website](https://ci.appveyor.com) and log in with your GitHub developer account
   1. Authorize application to access your GitHub account
-  1. Click on ``NEW PROJECT''
+  1. Click on `NEW PROJECT`
   1. Authorize application to access your GitHub repositories
   1. Add the repo you want to build and test
-1. Download [appveyor.yml](https://raw.githubusercontent.com/awwad/repy_v2/add_travis_and_appveyor/appveyor.yml) config file to branch of repo you want to build and test. _(This part has to be updated once the file has moved to [SeattleTestbed/common](https://github.com/SeattleTestbed/common )_
+1. Download [`appveyor.yml`](https://raw.githubusercontent.com/SeattleTestbed/continuous-integration/master/appveyor.yml) config file to branch of repo you want to build and test.
-1. Add, commit and push appveyor.yml file to GitHub.
-AppVeyor will automatically detect the change in your GitHub repo and start building and testing on the systems configured in appveyor.yml. (_Note:_ if appveyor.yml was already in your GitHub repo, i.e. there was nothing to commit, you have to perform, commit and push any other change.
-Alternatively click ``NEW BUILD'' on the AppVeyor web interface to trigger the building and testing process)
+1. Add, commit and push `appveyor.yml` file to GitHub.
+AppVeyor will automatically detect the change in your GitHub repo and start building and testing on the systems configured in `appveyor.yml`. _(Note: if `appveyor.yml` was already in your GitHub repo, i.e. there was nothing to commit, you have to perform, commit and push any other change.
+Alternatively click `NEW BUILD` on the AppVeyor web interface to trigger the building and testing process)_
-1. Go to ci.appveyor.com/project/\<GitHub user\>/\<repo\>/ to see your test and build results
+1. Go to `ci.appveyor.com/project/<GitHub-user>/<repo>/` to see your test and build results
 1. (optional)	Add [AppVeyor Build Status Badges](http://www.appveyor.com/docs/status-badges) to your readme file on GitHub

 ###Tips: